eclipse-sumo/sumo/docs/web/docs/Contributed/Cadyts.md

         <singlelink link="1to22" start="25200" end="32400" value="250" stddev="8" type="COUNT_VEH"/>
     </measurements>
 ```
+The definition of each attribute is:

+•	link: edge ID

+•	start: the begin of the interval

+•	end: the end of the interval

+•	value: the measurement

+•	stddev: standard deviation of the given data (measurement error); The larger this value is, the less one should believe this value.

+•	type: measurement type (here: COUNT_VEH für counting data)

 The < ROUTEALTERNATIVESFILE\> has to be a XML-file in form of: